conner-replogle/Workflow/README1.md

 in server/

-start by tunninh
+start by running

-go run main.go
+`go run cmd/main.go`